ohYanoox/DialogueUIAPI/README.md

 ```

 ## Send the interface to the players
-Note that for this version of DialogueUIAPI, entity is required
+Note that for this version of DialogueUIAPI, the entity is not necessary.

 ```php
 $dialogue->displayTo([$player], $entity);